migillett/Meshtastic-Listener/docker-examples.md

 One note is that you'll want to set the environment variable `DEVICE_IP` to the name of the `meshtasticd` firmware docker container.
 The hostname is more than sufficient, no inter-docker network IP required.

-> [!TIP]
+> [!NOTE]
-> There are other installation instructions besides this docker-compose file including SPI and I2C.
+> There are other installation instructions besides this docker compose file including SPI and I2C.
 See the [Meshtastic webiste](https://meshtastic.org/docs/software/linux/installation/) for more details on how to get that working.

 ```yaml
 services: